 Instead, he followed with, “Are you saved?”
 I paused, in the motion of closing my lips around the rim of a Yuengling beer, unsure if I should take the sip, unsure if he was judging me.

-But when I heard His voice, and rose, as if being pulled up, followed the illuminated footprints in the plush carpet down the aisle to my Lord, and suddenly it didn’t matter that my crush, Gary Zane, only wanted a blowjob, or that the girls in my gym class teased me for not having a boyfriend when they all did.
+But when I heard His voice, and rose—as if being pulled up, tugged by that heart string—followed the illuminated footprints in the plush carpet down the aisle to my Lord, suddenly it didn’t matter that my crush, Gary Zane, only wanted a blowjob, or that the girls in my gym class teased me for not having a boyfriend when they all did.
 I wasn’t alone anymore.
 I belonged to the King, concerned with His business, devoted to Him body and spirit.

 “You can leave the Coke,” I tell the waiter, who works the floors until midnight, when the only service will come from the bar.
 He nods and dodges the bending back ends of the pool players to my left, on his way to drop two empty beer bottles in the trashcan behind the bartender, the glasses shattering against each other.

 A draft draws me to the door, where Renee finally enters.
 She sees me immediately and slides into the booth across from me.
 She shimmies out of her coat and scarf and gives me a twisted grin.
 I wait for her to ask me what’s wrong, why are we back at Mother Goose’s four years post graduation, what drove me to drink again after being sober for Mitchell since the day he asked me if I was saved.

 But she looks away, taps a knuckle against the window, points to the snowflake decorations attached to the street lamps outside.
 “Don’t you just love Christmas?”
 Optimistic, Christmas-loving Renee.
 I know she sees the storm clouds gathering over my head, but she chooses instead to look toward the blue sky just beyond them.